Skip to main content

 business_context_check.mdValidates if the request aligns with your business domain

-Users can also add custom prompts by creating Markdown files and referencing them via prompt_ref.
+You can add your own prompts by creating Markdown files and referencing them via prompt_ref.

 You are a compliance officer ensuring that all AI responses adhere to ethical standards.